dmtaylor/cmps181/readme.txt

 Our code is a little long, so if there are any questions please direct any questions to us via email (ucsc_id@ucsc.edu).

+Joke(3):
+Q: how many programmers does it take to change a light bulb?

+A: none, that's a hardware problem